Inverted Nipple Correction

 • May be considered for individuals whose nipples appear flat or point inward.

-• May address structural factors that limit outward projection of the nipple.
+• May help address structural concerns and support improved projection or alignment of the nipple

 What to Expect from Nipple Correction Surgery

-The surgical approach for nipple correction is tailored to the individual and developed following a comprehensive assessment by specialist plastic surgeon Dr Ania Smialkowski (MED0001668109, FRACS).
+The surgical approach for nipple correction is tailored to the individual and developed following a comprehensive assessment by specialist plastic surgeons, Dr Ania Smialkowski (MED0001668109, FRACS) or Dr Henry Shepherd (MED0001860545, FRACS).
 This assessment considers your anatomy, the degree of nipple inversion, and any associated clinical factors to develop an appropriate treatment plan.

 Who May Consider Inverted Nipple Correction